timkphd/HPC/docs/Documentation/Environment/Customization/pixi.md

 npm, but for any language.
 ```

 Pixi is mainly designed to create environments for a specific project/working directory.
 Two minimal examples (one for CPU nodes, and another for GPU nodes) of creating a Pixi environment and running a script from each are provided below.
-NLR HPC users are encouraged to consult the [Pixi documentation](https://pixi.prefix.dev) for more information on how to get the most from Pixi.
+Please consult the [Pixi documentation](https://pixi.prefix.dev) for more information on how to get the most from Pixi.

 ## Minimal environment example on Kestrel - CPU